Non-Equilibrating a Black Hole with Inhomogeneous Quantum Quench: Energy-momentum tensor and energy current

 \section{Energy-momentum tensor and energy current}

-The time-evolution of the von Neumann entropy studied in the previous section suggests that under the SSD quench a black-hole-like excitation propagates and localizes at the origin at late times.
-In this section, we examine the expectation value of the energy-momentum tensor and local energy current to probe the dynamics of the black-hole-like excitation.
+The time-evolution of the von Neumann entropy studied in the main body suggests that under the SSD quench a black hole-like excitation propagates and localizes at the origin at late times.
+In this appendix, we examine the expectation value of the energy-momentum tensor and local energy current to probe the dynamics of the black hole-like excitation.
 The energy-momentum tensor profile is also useful for studying the holographic dual of the SSD/M\"obius quench (Sec.\ \ref{shroginder_geometry}).

 The transformation law of the energy-momentum tensor under SSD/M\"{o}bius deformation is the same as that of local operators discussed in \eqref{transformation_by_SSD}, except for the contribution from the Schwarzian derivative.
 For the holomorphic part, it is given by